novemberborn/eslint-plugin-as-i-preach/README.md

 ## Semantic Versioning

+ESLint config and plugin dependencies are pinned.
 Any rule or plugin addition that restricts the rules is considered a breaking change.
-Dependencies aren't pinned however.